Volunteer for SEVENTY48

 Race Safety Support

-Both kinds of volunteering offer lots of opportunity to meet the folks who take on this challenge and be part of this vibrant and engaging community.
+Both kinds of volunteering offer lots of opportunities to meet the folks who take on this challenge and be part of this vibrant and engaging community.

 The Northwest Maritime Center deftly handles our recruitment, so if you’re interested in being part of SEVENTY48, please click the button below to take the first step towards becoming an official accomplice of the race.
 There’s a simple volunteer application you’ll need to fill out.
 After which you can select jobs and shifts that float your particular boat.